strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   episode of care types recorded under the Principal Focus of Treatment Plan may apply; similarly, service contacts delivered to aged care residents may be any of the options available in Service Contact Type field.

-  **Changes in effect from 1 January 2019**

-  Amendment has been made to the existing Service Contact Venue data item, to enable better identification of residential aged care facilities.
-Specifically:
-  - the existing Code 8 (‘Aged Care Centre’) has been re-defined and titled ‘Residential Aged Care Facility’
-  - a new Service Contact code has been added (Code 12) for service contacts delivered in ‘Aged Care Centre – Non residential’

-  The data model and elements of the PMHC MDS provide a good fit for this measure, with minimal adjustment required to enable reporting by service providers.
-  The only element requiring modification is the Service Contact Venue field, to enable better identification of residential aged care facilities.

-  Reassignment of Code 8 is justified by its relatively low use (0.2% of service contacts in 2017 18, approx. 1,300 contacts of 540,000 total) and the need to create a new code for non-residential aged care centres.

 ----------